fjvallarino/monomer/tasks.md

     - Fix overlapping rect corners (visible with transparent colors).
     - Improve gradient fill location (upper corner instead of lower).
       - Prefer line separator instead of longer gradient.
 Safer choice.
+    - Fix radius/border size when viewport is smaller.

 Next
   - Think about rendering with custom beginFrame for some widgets